GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 ## Managing folders and projects

 The YAML data files are self-explanatory and the included [schema files](./schemas/) provide a reliable framework to allow editing the sample data, or starting from scratch to implement a different pattern.
-This section list some general considerations on how folder and project files work to help getting up to speed with operations.
+This section lists some general considerations on how folder and project files work to help getting up to speed with operations.

 ### Folder and hierarchy management

 The project factory manages its folder hierarchy via a filesystem tree, rooted in the path defined via the `factories_config.hierarchy_data` variable.

 Filesystem folders which contain a `_config.yaml` file are mapped to folders in the resource management hierarchy.
-The YAML configuration file allows definining folder attributes like descriptive name, IAM bindings, organization policies, tag bindings.
+Their YAML configuration files allow definining folder attributes like descriptive name, IAM bindings, organization policies, tag bindings.

 This is the simple filesystem hierarchy provided here as an example.